Common Name(s): African padauk, vermillion

 Odor: Padauk has a faint, pleasing scent while being worked.

-Pricing/Availability: Widely imported as lumber in a variety of lengths and thicknesses, as well as turning and craft blanks.
+Pricing/Availability: Widely imported as lumber in a variety of lengths and thicknesses, as well as turning and craft blanks (though with increasing levels of scarcity and trade restrictions.)
 Should be moderately priced for an import.

 Common Uses: Veneer, flooring, turned objects, musical instruments, furniture, tool handles, and other small specialty wood objects.

 Comments: Padauk has a very unique reddish orange coloration, and the wood is sometimes referred to by the name vermillion.
 It’s moderately heavy, strong, and stiff, with exceptional stability.
 Padauk is a popular hardwood among hobbyist woodworkers because of its unique color and relatively low cost.
 It also occupies a sweet spot in density where it’s sufficiently hard and dense for higher-wear applications, yet not so dense as to be excessively difficult to work.

 This wood species has a number of variant spellings and pronunciations, with a few being predominant.
 Padauk is the most common spelling, followed by padouk, paduk, and paduak.
 The most common pronunciation is pah-DUKE, followed by PAD-oak; it is sometimes mispronounced as Paducah—a city in Kentucky.

 The unusual and decidedly non-Latin specific epithet soyauxii is in honor of Hermann Soyaux, a German botanist who went on several expeditions to West Africa in the 19th century.
 In addition to P. soyauxii, there are a handful of other less-common species sold interchangeably as padauk, such as P. osun and P. tinctorius.